 It might come as a surprise to the general dog owning public that a creature as wonderful as a Newfoundland should ever need 'rescuing' or rehoming.
 In an ideal world, they would be right!
 A reputable breeder WANTS to remain responsible for each one of their 'puppies' for the rest of their lives - irrespective of whether that 'puppy' is by then 7 or 9 or 11 years old!
 Many breeders have a contract with their puppy purchasers to reinforce this responsibility.
 So, when a dog needs a new home, the owner contacts the breeder (with whom they will probably have had years of contact via emails, letters, photos and phone calls) and the rehoming of that dog is dealt with by the person who brought that dog into the world.

 Unfortunately, not all breeders are reputable and, where the breeding venture is a purely commercial one, will not offer any help to a distraught owner who wants to be assured that their dog will be given a good home for the rest of its life.
+Additionally, there may be very legitimate reasons why a breeder is unable to help, for example they may be experiencing poor health and are unable to take a dog of their breeding back.
 This is where the Newfoundland Club Welfare scheme comes in.

 Giving up a dog